|

 historian, Andrew Lamont, after he had received an enquiry about the Townsend

-Right is a picture of the
+On the right is a picture of the

-lTHE garden
+lTHE walled garden

-of Townsend House is the subject of a battle between developers and a group
+subject of a battle between developers and a group

 called